In this guide, we’re going to cover everything you need to know to prepare for product manager (PM) interviews at Capital One.

 - Communication skills: Clearly articulate your ideas and explain your reasoning in a concise and persuasive manner.

-To answer case interview questions, we recommend Capital One’s case study guide, as well as tips on how to ace the case interview below.
+For more guidance on how to answer case interview questions in general, we recommend Capital One’s case study guide, as well as tips on how to ace the case interview below.

 You can also read our Capital One case interview guide.
-It’s written mainly for business analysts and strategy consulting candidates, but the principles and advice will still be useful to you.
+It’s written mainly for business analysts and strategy consulting candidates, but the principles and advice will still be useful to you as a product manager.

 You might be a fantastic product manager, but unfortunately, that’s not necessarily enough to ace your interviews at Capital One.
 Interviewing is a skill in itself that you need to learn.